a1886557/cybersec-exam-notes-2025/cybersec_exam_notes_FINAL.md

 - Key dictates number of columns and ordering

 ### Kerckhoffs's Principle
-1. Encryption scheme should be open (don't rely on security by obscurity)
+1. Encryption scheme should be open (don't rely on security by obscurity) *
-2. Only the secret key should be kept secret
+2. Only the secret key should be kept secret *
-3. Should be easy to change keys (in case of compromise)
+3. Should be easy to change keys (in case of compromise) *
+4. The system must be practically, if not mathematically, indecipherable.
+5. It must not be required to be secret, and it must be able to fall into the hands of the enemy without inconvenience.
+6. Its key must be communicable and retainable without the help of written notes, and changeable or modifiable at the will of the correspondents.
+7. It must be applicable to telegraphic correspondence.
+8. Apparatus and documents must be portable, and its usage and function must not require the concourse of several people.
+9. Finally, it is necessary, given the circumstances that command its application, that the system be easy to use, requiring neither mental strain nor the knowledge of a long series of rules to observe.

 **Shannon's Maxim**: Don't rely on security through obscurity

+### Another important rule-of-thumb is:
+- Do not invent your own encryption scheme -- use ones that have survived the test of time and public scrutiny.

 ---